NCATSTranslator/minihackathons/2021-12_demo/workflowA/EGFR_explain.md

               ]
             },
             "n1": {
-            #This is where we specify the gene of interest
+            #This is where we specify the gene of interest.
+We know that EGFR is causal for our disease of interest.
               "name": "EGFR",
               "ids": ["NCBIGene:1956"]
             }